7AbdUrRehman7/Linux-System-Wide-FD-Table-Monitor/README.md

 - Display vnode-based tables using inode numbers
 - Combine all views into a composite table
 - Show summary of FD counts per process
-- Highlight processes exceeding FD threshold
+- Highlight processes exceeding the FD threshold
-- Save composite table to:
+- Save the composite table to:
   - Plain text file
   - Binary file with custom serialization
 - Performance comparison between output formats